-1. Part your hair into sections, if it is really thick and long because it reduces tangling.
+1. Part your hair into sections and secure the tips if it is really thick and long because it reduces tangling.

 4. Don’t use hot water to wash your hair.
-Luke-warm water is best for shampooing and rinsing, or cold water.
+Luke-warm water is best for shampooing and rinsing, then cold water after deep conditioning.

-5. A major mistake is washing hair in a circular motion and piling hair on top of your head.
-This encourages lots of wicked tangles that’ll take hours to get out while losing hair in the process.
+5. A major mistake is washing the whole hair in a circular motion and piling hair on top of your head.
+This encourages lots of wicked tangles that will take hours to get out while losing hair in the process.
+So remember to wash each section accordingly.

 6. Do not scrub your hair, it is not jeans.
 Wash gently and properly.
-When the shampoo runs down your hair it cleanses it.
+Use your fingertips rather than your sharp nails to scrub your scalp.
+When the shampoo runs down your hair, pat your hair down so it cleanses it.